Ivanka Trump Sued for 'Unfair Competition' by Clothing Rival

 In an email to NBC News, a rep for the Ivanka Trump brand declined to comment on the lawsuit.

+first reported the new role, said that Ivanka will serve as her father’s “eyes and ears” and would subject herself to the same ethics rules as government employees.

+“Having an adult child of the president who is actively engaged in the work of the administration is new ground,” Ivanka Trump’s lawyer, Jamie Gorelick, told Politico.
+“Our view is that the conservative approach is for Ivanka to voluntarily comply with the rules that would apply if she were a government employee, even though she is not.”

-But Trump has been accused of boosting his daughter’s business by lashing out against
+Still, ethics questions have persisted for the Trump Administration.
+The president was accused of boosting his daughter’s business by lashing out against

 Nordstrom when the retailer announced it was dropping Ivanka Trump’s line because of dwindling sales.